charlotteispark/charlotteispark.github.io/_pages/about.md

 <!-- Hi, I'm Charlotte!
 I am currently a second year EECS PhD student at MIT, affiliated with the [Laboratory for Information and Decision Systems](https://lids.mit.edu/) (MIT LIDS).
 I am advised by [Devavrat Shah](https://devavrat.mit.edu/).
 My research interests lie in causal inference, algorithms, and more broadly in both theoretical computer science and ML theory.

-Prior to starting at MIT, a received my bachelors from Caltech in Computer Science.
+Prior to starting at MIT, I received my bachelors from Caltech in Computer Science.
 During my time at Caltech, I worked with [Leonard Schulman](http://users.cms.caltech.edu/~schulman/) in the [Theory of Computation](http://theory.cms.caltech.edu/) group, concentrating on causal identification algorithms within the Do-Calculus framework.
 During two of my undergraduate summers, I worked in the [Supertech](https://supertech.mit.edu/) group at MIT with [Charles Leiserson](https://people.csail.mit.edu/cel/).

 My research is supported by a Siebel Scholarship. -->